 The three eggs add protein and moisture, the amount of oil is fairly modest, and the brownies are gluten-free.
 For chocolate flavor, 1/4 cup cocoa powder, in conjunction with the espresso powder, vanilla and chocolate chips is just right.
 As for texture, I like the density of the brownies as is, but some people add a teaspoon of baking powder or a combination of powder and soda.

 Still, I do make minor changes from time to time.
-For instance, in these black bean brownies I used a coconut oil with butter flavor for the oil (something I found at Whole Foods), and used demerara sugar instead of granulated.
+I sometimes use a coconut oil with butter flavor for the oil (something I found at Whole Foods) or demerara sugar instead of granulated.

 I can’t really tell if the two new products did anything, but the brownies sure are satisfying without being too rich.
 According to the Calorie Count website, this recipe only has around 108 calories per brownie.
 That’s for 1/16 of an 8 inch square pan of black bean brownies.
 I think 1/8 might be a more realistic serving size.

 - 1 15 oz can black beans, drained and rinsed

 - 3/4 cup demerara sugar or just use granulated